peyao/cse134b_yumbums/hw4/README.md

 	- added new header to list.html that includes functionality to navigate between different weekdays to view different tasks
 	- wrote js to handle progress bar/message behavior based on user habits
 	- Collaborated and met with teammates every week to closely consider the details of how the app looks, feels, and behaves.
 }

+var ZarniWang = function() {
+	- Worked on the Notifications system
+	- Mostly on notification.js, server.js, and onesignal.js
+	- Made contributions to vv-firebase.js and list.js to retrieve all habits stored in firebase and filter them by day
+	- Integrated OneSignal and Notification.js to handle push notifications and web notifications
+	- Collaborated with team to determine the workflow for notifications and how the app will look and function }